thomasballinger/rlundo/readme.md

     [x] calculate logical lines of history from to rows
   - [x] put new prompt in middle row if there's enough history to fill out above it
   - [x] put new prompt higher up if not enough history
+- [ ] Fix prompts not appearing until keystroke
+- [ ] Fix cursor query responses appearing onscreen
-- [ ] fix pity to allow window resizing
+- [x] fix pity to allow window resizing (it was a py2/3 problem)
 - [ ] refactor rewrite.py to use a class instead of globals
 - [ ] set up testing harness: use Tmux
   - [x] programmatically set up tmux